jonakatin/smart_baby_guardian/README.md

-🛡️ Smart Baby Guard
+🛡️ Smart Temperature Guardian
-Smart Baby Guard is a Flutter companion app for the SmartBabyGuard ESP32 firmware.
+Smart Temperature Guardian is a Flutter companion app for the SmartTemperatureGuardian ESP32 firmware.
 It connects over Bluetooth Classic to stream temperature and distance data, trigger audible/visual/vibration alerts, and store historical readings locally.

 Project Description
-The Smart Baby Guard system keeps infants safe by combining embedded sensing and mobile monitoring.
+The Smart Temperature Guardian system keeps infants safe by combining embedded sensing and mobile monitoring.
 It integrates:
 • A temperature sensor (DS18B20) for heat detection
 • An ultrasonic sensor (HC-SR04) for proximity alerts
-• Bluetooth Classic connectivity via the SmartBabyGuard device
+• Bluetooth Classic connectivity via the SmartTemperatureGuardian device

 Whenever the ESP32 reports dangerous temperature or close distance values, the app raises alarms (sound, vibration, flashlight, and on-screen warnings) and logs data locally for review.